ninest/enlist/README.md

 ## 📁 JSON file
 If you do not want to rely on the API, you can download `2020-dates.json`.
 It is used in [ninest/NSR](https://github.com/ninest/nsr) for the [Dates page](https://nsr.now.sh/dates).

+## 👟 Running
+To generate the `year-dates.json` yourself, download the repository and run `create.py`.

 ## 📜 Licence
 MIT